colossus06/AWS-Cloud-Project-Bootcamp-Cruddur/journal/week4.md

 ## Summary

-This week my code was broke for 2 weeks.
-I could manage to overcome cors and sql issues and create activity as the last step of this week.
+This week my code was broken for 2 weeks.
+I could manage to overcome cors, sql issues and create activity as the last step of this week.
 * Provisioned and connected to an RDS instance
 * Wrote script to update a security group rule and database operations
 * Worked with UUIDs and PSQL extensions and schema sql file.